alexmatskevich/BitcodeAPI/README.md

 # BitcodeApi

-Gem sends encrypted request to the http address.
+The gem sending an encrypted request to the specified address and decrypting of the received response.
 Demo-version 0.0.1.

 ## Installation